Sapphireppp/METCS688/README.md

 # METCS688

-Codes and examples that have been in class are here.
+Codes and examples that have been described in class are available here.